chtech/LittlePBX/README.md

 This repository contains the PHP source and shell scripts to set up and remove the system.
 These scripts have mysql commands for the database.

 This system will likely require a recent Asterisk version and perhaps a recent Debian or related version.
 It is hoped that someday there might be an APT package for this.
+This system should be designed to support FreeSWITCH as well as Asterisk, selecting the PBX type at installation.